 NATALIE PAUL is a New York-based actor.
 A graduate of Yale and NYU’s Grad Acting program, she has worked in theater, television and film.
 Theater credits include leading roles in Cry Old Kingdom (Actors Theater of Louisville), The Mountaintop (Portland Center stage) and Romeo & Juliet (Classical Theater of Harlem).

-Television credits include The Sinner (USA), The Deuce (HBO), Random Acts of Flyness (HBO), Boardwalk Empire (HBO), Luke Cage (Netflix) and Power (STARZ).
+Television credits include The Sinner (USA), The Deuce (HBO), YOU (Netflix), Random Acts of Flyness (HBO), Boardwalk Empire (HBO), Luke Cage (Netflix) and Power (STARZ).
 Film credits include 2017 Sundance success Crown Heights, for which she received an NAACP Best Actress nomination.

 JACOB BATALON, an actor of Filipino descent, grew up in Hawaii where his love for the ukelele taught him to thrive at performing for people.
 He’s a graduate from The New York Conservatory for Dramatic Arts where he first began performing on stage.
 His film acting debut was in "North Woods."